learn-co-curriculum/jsdom-mod-intro-dom-and-just-enough-js/README.md

 beginning.
 Understanding the DOM manipulation is the _foundation_ of being a front-end developer.

-Because of they're twins, learning about the DOM will require us to write some JavaScript &mdash; which we don't know yet!
+Because they're twins, learning about the DOM will require us to write some JavaScript &mdash; which we don't know yet!
 And learning all the details of JavaScript language won't tell us anything about the DOM.
 It would just tell us how to write valid JavaScript code.
 It's a chicken-and-egg situation.